-Plastic injection molding is the primary process for manufacturing plastic parts.
+Plastic reaction injection molding is the primary process for manufacturing plastic parts.
 Plastic is known to be a very versatile and economical material that is used in many applications.
 Although the tooling is expensive, the cost per part is very low.
 Complex geometries are possible and limited only to mold manufacturability.
-Injection molding is a plastics manufacturing process where a liquid thermoplastic or thermo set is injected into a tool or die under pressure.
+Rapid Injection molding is a plastics manufacturing process where a liquid thermoplastic or thermo set is injected into a tool or die under pressure.
 It is suitable for very high volume production runs.
 Your computer monitor, mouse and keyboard, automobile parts and home appliances are injection molded plastics.

 Plastic injection molding can form most plastics including:

 Clear Acrylic Prototypes

 Plastic injection molding is an extremely versatile process for producing a wide range of simple or complex plastic parts with a good finish.
 Almost any 2D or 3D shape can be achieved.
 However draft is required in most cases as the shape must allow ejection from the mold.
 Side holes and even threaded holes are possible though they complicate the tooling.